ibrahimatay/ibrahimatay.github.io/index.md

 My leadership skills have played a crucial role in guiding teams through complex projects, ensuring alignment with strategic objectives, and nurturing a culture of innovation and continuous improvement.
 I'm passionate about fostering Agile practices, including Scrum methodologies, to enhance team velocity and product delivery.

-He specializes in domain-driven design, microservices, event-driven architecture, and cloud-native technology.
+I specialize in domain-driven design, microservices, event-driven architecture, and cloud-native technologies.